djradon/public-notes/article.what-good-leaders-and-managers-look-like-according-to-a-top-ceo-of-14-years.md

 ## Thoughts

-- entrepreneur CEOs (with small or no teams, like @dendron.kevin-lin ) need #detail-orientation as well as #adaptability, #curiosity, #ambiguity-tolerance and #risk-tolerance
+- entrepreneur CEOs (with small or no teams, like @kevin-lin ) need #detail-orientation as well as #adaptability, #curiosity, #ambiguity-tolerance and #risk-tolerance